geometry-labs/icon-api/TUTORIAL.md

 Messages are keyed with the _to_address_ associated with the event, and have any associated _broadcaster_id_ included for filtering.
 Messages that are time-sensitive should be consumed directly from the output topic and sent for further processing, as there may be additional delays/connectivity issues associated with websockets.

+#### Unregistering Events

+Events can be easily unregistered by sending a POST request to the appropriate _/unregister_ endpoint with the same object that was used to register, except now including the associated ID.
+Events that were registered by a broadcaster must be removed by modifying the broadcaster event or by unregistering the broadcaster.

 ### Historical Data

 Accessing historical icon blockchain data is made easy through the REST GraphQL APIs.